Skip to main content

 Beneficiaries under the age of 16 are known as minor beneficiaries.

-• The minor beneficiary is receiving a child disability allowance
+• The minor beneficiary (or their parent or guardian) is getting a disability allowance or a child disability allowance.

 • The income comes from a Māori authority.

 In most situations, if a company is the beneficiary of a trust, any income is taxed at the company’s tax rate.
-However, if your company is a close company, income may be taxed at the trustee income tax rate.
+However, if your company is a close company, income may be taxed at the trustee income tax rate of 39%.

-Your close company’s beneficiary income may be taxed at the trustee income tax rate if the settlor of the trust is any of the following:
+Your close company’s beneficiary income may be taxed at the trustee income tax rate if a settlor of the trust is any of these.

 • A close friend of a shareholder of the company.